AnymouseProphet/anymouse/ampmisc.md

 ### Bibliography in Footer

-What the Anymouse Prophet publishes should not be considered academic works and most of what I reference are web pages archived at archive.org.
-For that reason I do not use an actual "Works Cited" in most of my ramblings but use a footnote as a hyperlink.
+When publishing political ramblings, a proper "Works Cited" appendix section is sometimes overkill.

+The `\footbib{}` command allows for citing a printed work within the footnote of the page in which it occurs.

-The few times I do reference a book, I reference it as a footnote using the `\footbib{}` command which takes six arguments:
+The `\footbib{}` command which takes six arguments:

 1. Title
 2. Author